yoichitgy/hugo_yoichitgy/content/post/2015-08-14-dependency-injection-framework-for-swift-simple-weather-app-part2.md

         }
     }

 At the beginning, a mock of `Networking` is defined as `MockNetwork`.
 It has `request` method, but never returns a response.
 Instead, it increments a counter named `requestCount`.
 A mock is used to check whether methods or properties of an instance are called as intended.
-Although it may return dummy values like a stub does, the ability to check method or property calls differentiates a mock from a stub.
+Although it may return dummy data like a stub does, the ability to check method or property calls differentiates a mock from a stub.

 In `spec`, we skip to `it` for now.
 First, instances of `MockNetwork` and `WeatherTableViewController` are retrieved from the configured `container`.
 Because we know `Networking` is resolved to `MockNetwork`, we cast the returned instance to `MockNetwork`.
 Then, it is checked, by the `requestCount` counter, that `request` method of the mock is called once after `viewWillAppear` of the view controller is called.
 Although `WeatherTableViewController` does not directly own `Networking` instance, we can ensure related instances are connected correctly by checking the call of the mocked method.